 You feel embarrassed and possibly even a bit angry that it didn’t go through.
 Was the coupon valid?
 Did you get the wrong product?
 The store ends up handing your coupon back to you letting you know that they will not take it.

 This is quite common.
 Before we get into why the coupon did not scan, it is important to know your store’s coupon policy.
 Many stores have it written that if the coupon does not scan, they will not accept it.
 Walmart is one of these stores.
 It is just a way to cut down on coupon fraud.

 Below you will find a few ideas behind why your coupon may not scan.
 Some of these are fixable and others, unfortunately, are not.

+Poor Print Quality.
 If your printer was low on ink or the coupon did not print properly.
 This may result in the bar code not properly printing.
 Make sure that your coupon is a good quality before you try to redeem it.

+PDF coupons.
 When you print a pdf (which is also an unlimited print), there is not a unique code within the bar code.
 This may result in the coupon not being able to be scanned and in turn, the register to beep at you.

+Low resolution settings.
 When you print coupons, the resolution needs to be set correctly.
 For some, your printer may work if you are printing on 600 dpi.
 For others, it may need to be 1200 dip.
 If you continually have issues with printable coupons not scanning, just check your settings (see your printer manufacturer for details on how to do this).

+Incorrect Product /Excluded items.
 It happens.
 There are times when you miss that a coupon excludes certain items (for example trial sized products).
 When the bar code on the coupon does not match that on the product, the coupon may either beep or not scan altogether.
 Make sure you read the coupon carefully to ensure you are grabbing the correct item — including the size.

 Having issues printing coupons?
 Check out this post on Common Coupon Printing Issues and How to Fix Them.